No more TDS Stress! Avoid Penalties

 |

-5 min read
+3 min read

 In all situations, the recipient is required to furnish their PAN to the person making the payment.
 However, there are certain circumstances where the recipient would not have PAN.
 In such circumstances, the payer is required to adopt the provisions of Section 206AA and deduct tax at a higher rate for the recipient.
 We discuss the scope and implications of Section 206AA below.

-Scope of Section 206AA
+Scope Of Section 206AA

-Rate of TDS
+Rate Of TDS

-• At the rate specified in the relevant provision of the Act;
+• At the rate specified in the relevant provision of the Act

-• At the rate or rates in force, i.e., the rate prescribed in the Finance Act;
+• At the rate or rates in force, i.e., the rate prescribed in the Finance Act

-• At the rate of 20% (5%, in case tax is required to be deducted at source u/s 194-O and 194Q)
+• At the rate of 20% (5%, in case sections 194-O and 194Q)

-A recipient of taxable payment can seek an application for lower deduction or nil deduction of tax (TDS) under Section 197.
-In such cases, where the assessing officer has issued a certificate under Section 197, TDS shall be done at the rates mentioned therein.
+A recipient of taxable payment can seek an application for a lower deduction or nil deduction of tax (TDS) under Section 197.
+In such cases where the assessing officer has issued a certificate under Section 197, TDS shall be done at the rates mentioned therein.
 The certificate is generally issued for a specified period.
 Section 206AA states that a certificate under section 197 is not valid unless the recipient furnishes their PAN at the time of making an application to the assessing officer.

-As per Section 206AA, the declaration would not be valid if it does not contain PAN of the person making the declaration.
+As per Section 206AA, the declaration would not be valid if it does not contain the PAN of the person making the declaration.
 If the recipient makes a declaration without their PAN, then TDS or tax is to be deducted at higher following rates:

 • At the rate specified in the relevant provision of the Act.